cloud-gov/cg-site/content/index.md

 # 18F Cloud Foundry Documentation

 Welcome!
+Cloud Foundry is an open source Platform-as-a-Service (PaaS) system for managing the deployment of apps, services, and background tasks.
+18F is starting to use it for many of our development and production systems.

 Find the section you need on the left.
 Reach out in [#g-devops](https://18f.slack.com/messages/g-devops/) or [open an issue](https://github.com/18F/cloud-foundry-notes/issues/new) if you need anything.

 ## Public domain